DunderData/Quizzes/Pandas/Solutions.md

 # Pandas Quizzes

-Challenge your pandas skills by taking the quizzes in this directory.
+This page contains the solutions to the pandas quizzes.
+They will be posted 24 hours after the quiz is announced.
 The quizzes will be tagged with **#PandasQuiz** on social media to help identify them.

 ### Complete the Quiz